-All compatible Dorch HPFPs will have 5 or more digits in the serial number sequence of DE-XXXXX.
-If you have an older 4-digit serial pump, you will need to send it in for service so it can be updated to the latest compatible revision.
+All compatible older model Dorch OG HPFPs will have 5 or more digits in the serial number sequence of DE-XXXXX.
+If you have an early 4-digit serial pump, you will need to send it in for service so it can be updated to the latest compatible revision.
 Contact info@dorchengineering.com to setup your service.